wjwillemse/ruleminer/docs/interval_arithmetics.md

 * `UB(a**b)`: `max(LB(a)**LB(b), UB(a)**LB(b), LB(a)**UB(b), UB(a)**UB(b))`

-Note that the plus operator does not change the direction of the tolerance, but the minus operator does change the direction of the tolerance for the right side of the expression, i.e. the lower bound of A - B is calculated by (A-tol) - (B+tol).
+Note that the plus operator does not change the direction of the tolerance, but the minus operator does change the direction of the tolerance for the right side of the expression, i.e. the lower bound of A - B is calculated by LB(A) - UP(B).
 This also holds for negative values.

 For the multiply and divide operators we need to calculate all possible directions and take the lower or upper bound.
 This is because A and/or B can be negative.
-The lower bound of A * B can be either (A+tol) * (B+tol), (A+tol) * (B-tol), (A-tol) * (B+tol), or (A-tol) * (B-tol), depending on the specific values of A and B.
+The lower bound of A * B can be either UP(A) * UP(B), UP(A) * LB(B), LB(A) * UP(B), or LB(A), LB(B), depending on the specific values of A and B.

-## The XBRL interval definition
+## Using a tolerance definition in ruleminer

-If the precision should depend on the specific value, which is the case for some XBRL validation rules (see for example [EIOPA XBRL Taxonomy Documentation](https://dev.eiopa.europa.eu/Taxonomy/Full/2.8.0/Common/EIOPA_XBRL_Taxonomy_Documentation_2.8.0.pdf), then you can define tolerances that depend on the values in this way:
+You can define tolerances that depend on the values in this way:

 ```python
 params = {